loteixeira/pandoc_resume/markdown/resume.md

 	https://store.steampowered.com/app/296300/Ballistic_Overkill

 My Personal Project
-:   **All Too Human** is a real time strategy game that I've been developed over the past years using Unity3D and C#.\
+:   **All Too Human** is a real time strategy game that I've been developing over the past years using Unity3D and C#.\
     The game is set in vasts wastelands and it's composed essentially by two systems: units control and city management.\

 	* **TigSource DevLog:** https://forums.tigsource.com/index.php?topic=65558.0